Objects: USA: Exhibitors

 The exhibition was featured on the relatively new medium of television, on NBC's Today Show.
-In addition, ABC produced a one-hour film With These Hands: The Rebirth of the American Craftsman featuring some of the artists.
+In addition, ABC aired a one-hour film With These Hands: The Rebirth of the American Craftsman featuring some of the artists.

 Catalog

 The accompanying catalog, Objects: USA (1970) has been described as having "iconic, almost mythical status."
 It became "a bible of sorts", a "blue book", and a "key reference work" for curators and for organizations like Christie's auction house.
 "It became one of those reference points for almost any type of study of the studio craft field."

 Impact

 Objects: USA did not immediately achieve its stated goal of placing craft on an equal status with painting and sculpture.
 Craft brought with it uncomfortable associations with race, class, and gender.
 Visitors might flock to see the show, but New York art critics were not interested in admitting and overcoming entrenched biases about who could be an artist.

 Nonetheless, Objects: USA is credited with presenting craft media as legitimate forms for artistic expression, reaching a wide audience both nationally and internationally, and changing perceptions of craft and its makers.

 The exhibition and the works of the artists in it continue to be referenced by curators, historians, collectors, artists and craftspeople.

 In recognition of Objects: USAs continuing importance, the Smithsonian American Art Museum held a symposium on July 19, 2019, to mark the 50th anniversary of the opening of the 1969 exhibition.
+2020 marked the 50th anniversary of the 1970 publication of the gallery catalog for the original show.

 The Racine Art Museum in Racine, Wisconsin, which holds a number of works from Objects: USA, created three presentations for their exhibition Objects Redux (2019–2020), thoughtfully demonstrating "how the act of making is such a powerful force for the human being".
 Houston Center for Contemporary Craft also hosted an exhibition in 2019.